lezippo/decisionTreeClassifier/README.md

 7. **Predicting Class Labels**: The `predict` function predicts the class labels for a set of input feature vectors using the trained decision tree model.
 It iterates through each feature vector in the input array `X` and calls the `traverseTree` function to predict the class label.

-Overall, this DecisionTreeClassifier class encapsulates the functionality required to train a binary decision tree model, make predictions, and evaluate its performance.

 ## Example